M4tiasToreta/ProjectMLclassification/README.md

     return df
 ```

-You might notice that this function is not covered for the dataset model, the dataset the model is actually going to learn from.
+You might notice that this function is not covered for the dataset model, the one which the model is actually going to learn from.
 The reason for this is that the NaN treatment for the dataset_model is made in the function where creates the training dataframe to go straight to the model:

 ```